George A Danos

 George A Danos (Greek: Γιώργος Α Δανός) is a Cypriot space scientist, space diplomat, engineer, astronomer, entrepreneur and science communicator.
-He is a graduate and eminent alumnus of Imperial College London.
-He is the President of the Cyprus Space Exploration Organisation (CSEO) and the President of the Parallel Parliament for Entrepreneurship of the Republic of Cyprus.
+He is a graduate and recognised eminent alumnus of Imperial College London.

+He is the President of the Cyprus Space Exploration Organisation (CSEO) and serves as the Director of the International Space Innovation Centre (C-SpaRC) - one of two global Centers of Excellence of the international Committee on Space Research (COSPAR).

+He initiated and facilitated the Republic of Cyprus's accession to the NASA Artemis Accords, which marked the first formal agreement of the 2024 US-Cyprus Strategic Dialogue, and was appointed to serve as national representative to the agreement.

+He served as the first elected President of the Parallel Parliament for Entrepreneurship of the Republic of Cyprus.

-He is Honorary Member of the International Astronomical Union (IAU), in recognition to his significant contributions to the progress of astronomy, and Vice-chair of the international Committee on Space Research Panel on Innovative Solutions.
+He is an Honorary Member of the International Astronomical Union (IAU), in recognition of his significant contributions to the progress of astronomy.
+He serves as Vice-chair of the Panel on Innovative Solutions (PoIS) of the international Committee on Space Research (COSPAR).
+He served as Communications Director of the Board of Directors of the European Association of Space Technology Research Organisations (EASTRO).

-He led several societies, groups, companies and organisations in the UK, Cyprus, Ireland, and in Europe and internationally.
+He has led several societies, groups, companies and organisations in the UK, Cyprus, Ireland, and in Europe and internationally.

 Early career

-Whilst a student, he was President of the Imperial College Students for the Exploration and Development of Space (IC-SEDS) and Board Member of UK-SEDS.
+During his early career, whilst a student, he was elected for two terms as President of the Imperial College Students for the Exploration and Development of Space (IC-SEDS).
+He also served as a Board Member of UK-SEDS.

 Whilst aged 27, he became Founder and Chief Technical Officer of Virgin Biznet, one of the most lucrative business ventures of Sir Richard Branson's Virgin Group, after pitching at the “House” of Richard Branson.

-In 1996 he was part of the team that brought Virgin Radio's broadcast to the internet, making it the first European radio station to simulcast their live program 24-hours a day on the internet.
+In 1996 he was part of the team that brought Virgin Radio's broadcast to the internet, making it the first European radio station to simulcast their live programme 24-hours a day on the internet.

 Space exploration career

 Space exploration in Cyprus

 In 2013 he was elected President of the Cyprus Space Exploration Organisation (CSEO), a position he continues to hold.

 As President of CSEO, he led the national campaign that saw Cyprus join the European Space Agency, as a PECS Member.

-He mentored and nurtured the local space community of Cyprus that saw notable achievements and multiple awards won by many teams of CSEO, and brokered many international agreements with international synergies and space research projects.
+He mentored and nurtured the local space community of Cyprus that saw notable achievements and multiple international awards won by many teams of CSEO, and brokered many international agreements with international synergies and space research projects.

+He was responsible for the establishment of the Cyprus Space Centre and notably for Cyprus being selected as an International Astronomy Education Centre of the International Astronomical Union (IAU).